Magnetic-Fox/TestLibrary-WinAPI/README.md

 # Test Library (16-bit)

 This repository contains very simple dynamic linked library code written to compile for 16-bit Windows using Open Watcom compiler.
 Just for test purposes (and discovering how to write code compatible with old Watcom compiler, which is not obvious).
-The code contains one very simple function, LibMain (known in modern compilers as DllMain) and some resources.
+The code contains one very simple function, LibMain (known as DllMain) and some resources.

 ## What to use to compile this code?